etc5523-2020/r-package-assessment-yawenzhang9701/README.md

   - `silder_date` - Constructs a slider widget to select the minimum date and maximum date from a range.
-  - `add_menu` - Add menu bar for the shiny dashboard.
+  - `add_menu` - Add menu bar in the shiny dashboard.
   - `df_daily` - Filter different countries, type of cases, time period from the raw data